Leading in Biodiversity

 Protecting of Endangered Tree Species

 These seeds are of the “Afzelia africana”, a tree species classified as endangered on the “Red List”.
 By propagating them in our tree nurseries, we protect many of these endangered species from extinction, including important medicinal trees.
-Of course, we only plant tree species native to West Africa; invasive neophytes from other continents are not welcome in our nurseries.
+Of course, we only plant tree species native to West Africa.

 Ensuring Important Medical Resources